List of The Real World cast members

 There have been fourteen instances in which a cast member left the house during production but was not replaced with another roommate.
 This often depended on how much time left was there before production wrapped, hence, bringing a new roommate if little time is left would not have been convenient.
 Irene McGee left Season 7 due to concerns with the show's purpose and ethics as well as the conditions not being suitable for her health condition.
 Justin Deabler left Season 8 for personal reasons.
 In Season 19, Trisha Cummings was evicted from the house due to a physical confrontation that led to production staff giving the other cast member the choice as to whether Cummings could stay.
 Joey Rozmus of Season 22 was removed from the show after being fired from his job.
-Erika Wasilewski of Season 23 left the house due to personal reasons.
+Erika Wasilewski of Season 23 left the house for personal reasons.
 Ryan Leslie of Season 24 was evicted by his roommates due to unstable behavior, the first to have been evicted by the entire rest of the cast since Rainey.
 Brandon Kane was evicted from Season 27 by production after failing a drug test.
 In Season 29, Ashley Mitchell left during the season after asking her roommates to vote whether they wanted her to stay.
 Based on her drunken, unstable behavior, many in the house voiced opposition and Ashley did not want to stay if all were not okay with it and left.
 During the same season, additional roommate and "Ex" Lauren Ondersma left the show a few weeks after arriving for unexpected personal reasons and "Ex" Hailey Chivers left later in the season due to the stress of the living situation.
-In Season 31, CeeJai Jenkins and Jenna Thompson were removed from the show by production after getting into a physical altercation with a week left of filming.
-In Season 32, Mike Crescenzo chose to leave the house after saying multiple racial comments and fearing how he will be portrayed on-air despite having remorse over his choice of words.
-Later that season, Theo King-Bradley was removed from the show by production after the start of a physical altercation with his cousin, who joined the cast as Theo's Bad Blood counterpart, when it became apparent no resolution would occur between the two cousins.
+In Season 31, CeeJai' Jenkins and Jenna Thompson were removed from the show by production after a physical altercation.
+In Season 32, Mike Crescenzo chose to leave the house after saying multiple racial comments and fearing how he would be portrayed on-air.
+Later that season, Theo King-Bradley was removed from the show by production after the start of a physical altercation with his cousin, who joined the cast as Theo's Bad Blood counterpart.
 During the same season, Tyara Hooks left for unexpected personal reasons.
 Later that season, Peter Romeo was evicted by production for hostile behavior towards numerous roommates.